ndreynolds/flathead/README.md

 If you received any errors, you may just be missing dependencies.

 `flex` and `bison` are required to generate the lexer and parser.
-(Most systems will already have these.)

-The default build depends on GNU Readline `lreadline` for the REPL, and PCRE `lpcre` or the regular expression implementation.
+The default build depends on GNU Readline (`lreadline`) for the REPL, and PCRE (`lpcre`) for the regular expression implementation.
 If you don't have these, or don't need the features, you can run `make readline=off regexp=off` to compile without them.